platform-experience/serviceportal-widget-library/pe-proc-flow-lite/README.md

 ## Description

-The Proc Flow Lite widget shows the current state (state flow) of a worflow in real time, and in a more compact way than the Proc Flow does.
-You can read more about state flows on [Docs](https://docs.servicenow.com/bundle/madrid-servicenow-platform/page/administer/state-flows/concept/c_StateFlows.html)
+The Proc Flow Lite widget allows you to render the equivalent of a Process Flow Formatter on a Service Portal Page, helping the user to understand what stage a task is currently at in its end-to-end lifecycle.

 ## Screenshot